 (a) At any time during the period of probation or conditional discharge, the court or any judge thereof may issue a warrant for the arrest of a defendant for violation of any of the conditions of probation or conditional discharge, or may issue a notice to appear to answer to a charge of such violation, which notice shall be personally served upon the defendant.
+Whenever a probation officer has probable cause to believe that a person on probation who is a serious firearm offender has violated a condition of probation, or knows that a person on probation for a felony conviction has been arrested for the commission of a serious firearm offense, such probation officer shall apply to the court or any judge thereof for a warrant for the arrest of such person for violation of a condition or conditions of probation or conditional discharge.
 Any such warrant shall authorize all officers named therein to return the defendant to the custody of the court or to any suitable detention facility designated by the court.
-Whenever a probation officer has probable cause to believe that a person has violated a condition of such person’s probation, such probation officer may notify any police officer that such person has, in such officer’s judgment, violated the conditions of such person’s probation and such notice shall be sufficient warrant for the police officer to arrest such person and return such person to the custody of the court or to any suitable detention facility designated by the court.
+Whenever a probation officer has probable cause to believe that a person has violated a condition of such person’s probation, such probation officer (1) may notify any police officer that such person has, in such officer’s judgment, violated the conditions of such person’s probation, and (2) shall notify such police officer if such person is a serious firearm offender or is on probation for a felony conviction and has been arrested for the commission of a serious firearm offense.
+Such notice shall be sufficient warrant for the police officer to arrest such person and return such person to the custody of the court or to any suitable detention facility designated by the court.
 Whenever a probation officer so notifies a police officer, the probation officer shall notify the victim of the offense for which such person is on probation, and any victim advocate assigned to assist the victim, provided the probation officer has been provided with the name and contact information for such victim or victim advocate.
 Any probation officer may arrest any defendant on probation without a warrant or may deputize any other officer with power to arrest to do so by giving such other officer a written statement setting forth that the defendant has, in the judgment of the probation officer, violated the conditions of the defendant’s probation.
 Such written statement, delivered with the defendant by the arresting officer to the official in charge of any correctional center or other place of detention, shall be sufficient warrant for the detention of the defendant.
 After making such an arrest, such probation officer shall present to the detaining authorities a similar statement of the circumstances of violation.
-Provisions regarding release on bail of persons charged with a crime shall be applicable to any defendant arrested under the provisions of this section.
+Except as provided in subsection (e) of this section, provisions regarding release on bail of persons charged with a crime shall be applicable to any defendant arrested under the provisions of this section.
 Upon such arrest and detention, the probation officer shall immediately so notify the court or any judge thereof.

 Click here to chat with a criminal defense lawyer and protect your rights.